-The Annual General Meeting shall be held in Luxembourg in accordance with Luxembourg law at registered office of the Company or at such other place as specified in the notice of the meeting, on the 12th day of December, at 11 a.m.
+The Annual General Meeting shall be held in Luxembourg in accordance with Luxembourg law at registered office of the Company or at such other place as specified in the notice of the meeting, on the 12th day of December.
 If such day is a legal or a bank holiday in Luxembourg, the Annual General Meeting shall be held on the following business day in Luxembourg.
+In accordance with the Article 3 of the law of 24 May 2011 on exercise of certain rights of shareholders at the general meeting of companies admitted to trading, participation at the AGM is reserved to shareholders of the Company, whose shareholding is determined on the latest the 28th day of November at 24.00 (Central European Time) prior to Meeting, and who give notice of their intention to attend the AGM by mail or return by no later than 6 December.

 If all shareholders are present or represented and consider themselves as being duly convened and informed of the agenda, the General Meeting may take place without notice of meeting.
+An attendance list will be established at the AGM recording the shareholder(s) of the Company attending the AGM in person or by proxy.
+To be recorded in such a list, a natural or a legal person will have to prove his/her/its quality of shareholder of the Company.
+In case of a natural person he/she will have to prove his/her identity.
+In case of a legal person, its representative will have to prove that he/she is a duly authorized representative empowered to bind the legal person.
 The General Meeting of shareholders shall appoint a chairman and be chaired by the chairman who shall preside over the meeting.
 The General Meeting shall also appoint a secretary who shall be charged with keeping minutes of the meeting and a scrutineer.
 All General Meetings of shareholders shall be conducted in English.
 The shareholders may not decide on subjects that were not listed on the agenda (which shall include all matters required by law) and business incidental to such matters, unless all shareholders are present or represented at the meeting.

 Each share is entitled to one vote at all General Meetings of shareholders.
 Blank votes are considered null and void.
 A shareholder may act at any General Meeting of shareholders by giving a written proxy to another person, who need not be a shareholder.
 Unless otherwise provided by law resolutions of the General Meeting are passed by a majority of more than one-half of all voting rights present or represented.
+The approval of resolutions of the AGM require the affirmative vote of the majority of the voting rights present or represented and expressed at the General Meeting.